FredaXin/blog_posts/creating_functions_for_EDA.md

 dataset.
-(This function is adapted from Dominik Gawlik's [blog post](https://www.kaggle.com/dgawlik/house-prices-eda#Categorical-data), which is a great read for the entire EDA process with real dataset:
+(This function is adapted from Dominik Gawlik's [blog post](https://www.kaggle.com/dgawlik/house-prices-eda#Categorical-data), which is a great read for the entire EDA process with a real dataset):

 ```
 def histograms_numeric_columns(df, numerical_columns):
     '''